Login

 Enter 300 for “Number of Cash Flows.”

-Enter an "Annual Rate of Return (ROR)" that is, the rate you think your investment will earn.
-For this example, we'll use 4.5%.
+Enter an “Annual Rate of Return (ROR)” that reflects the rate you expect your investment to earn.
+For this example, use 4.5%.

-Set "Goal Amount (FV)" to 0.00.
-Why?
-Because we are withdrawing from the investment and we want the income to last for 300 months.
-When 300 months have passed, we'll have nothing left.
-Zip.
-Zero.
+Set “Goal Amount (FV)” to 0.00.
+Because you are withdrawing from the investment and want the income to last for 300 months, the goal at the end of the term is 0.00; the account balance will be zero after the last withdrawal.

-You can adjust the dates as needed, but for this example, I have both dates set to May 5th.
+You can adjust the dates as needed.
+For this example, set both dates to May 5.

 Leave the “Investment/Income Frequency” and “Compounding” set to “Monthly.”

-The calculator is now ready to answer the question, what starting amount do I need to have to receive the desired income for the planned number of months?
+The calculator is now ready to answer the question: what starting amount is required to receive the desired income for the planned number of months?

 How much do I have to invest periodically to reach my goal?